-SAFETY WARNINGS

 FIREARMS ARE DANGEROUS WEAPONS, WHICH CAN CAUSE SERIOUS INJURY OR DEATH.
 WHEN USING ANY FIREARM, SAFETY MUST BE YOUR FIRST AND ONLY CONCERN.
 FIREARM SAFETY IS YOUR SOLE RESPONSIBILITY.
 Always keep this manual with your firearm.
 Make sure you understand all the operational instructions, safety procedures and warnings in this manual before you handle the firearm.
 If there's anything you don't understand, do not handle firearm, and write to us.
 If you sell, lend or give the firearm to another, make sure this manual goes with firearm.
-Obtain free firearm manual from Guns Inc.

-ALWAYS TREAT YOUR FIREARM AS IF IT WERE LOADED.
+Obtain free firearm manual from Guns Inc. ALWAYS TREAT YOUR FIREARM AS IF IT WERE LOADED.
 Always point the barrel in a safe direction!
 Use the manual safety button as outlined in this manual.
 Never move the safety to "FIRE" position until you are ready to fire.
 Never point a firearm at or near somebody else even if it's unloaded.
 USE ONLY THE CORRECT AMMUNITION FOR YOUR FIREARM.
-Use only the correct gauge and length ammunition for your LINBERTA Pump Action Shotgun as stamped on the right side of the barrel which is 12 gauge shotgun shells for this shotgun.
+Use only the correct gauge and length ammunition for your LINBERTA Semi-Automatic.
+Use factory made load of normal pressure.
+Do not use low pressure insufficient to operate semi auto system.
 MAINTAIN YOUR FIREARM.
 Keep the barrel clean and free of obstructions.
 Clean your firearm regularly and have it inspected periodically to make sure it is mechanically correct and functioning properly.
-Worn or damaged parts can be dangerous.
-The owner is fully responsible on keeping this firearm maintained with routine checkups with qualified gunsmiths.
+Worn or damaged parts are dangerous.
+The owner is fully responsible to keep this firearm cleaned and maintained with routine checkups with qualified gunsmiths.
 NEVER TOTALLY DEPEND ON A MECHANICAL SAFETY.
 It is not a substitute for proper gun handling.
 Like all mechanical devices like safety are subject to breakage or malfunction from wear or abuse or dirt or corrosion or user did not fully engage safety or repair, or lack of maintenance or any combinations of factors beyond the control of manufacturer.
 Manufacturer has made these firearms with the highest quality materials and workmanship and safety is the sole responsibility of the owner.
 NO MECHANICAL SAFETY IS "CHILDPROOF" OR "FOOLPROOF".
 No safety ever invented can be relied upon to prevent an accidental shooting by a determined child or a grownup idiot "playing" with a gun.
 TREAT EVERY GUN AS IF YOU EXPECT ITS MECHANICAL SAFETY NOT TO WORK.
 You will be Astounded at how cautious you become and how little tolerance you will have for the complacency of others.
 Always keep the safety on the "ON" position until you are ready to fire and the muzzle is pointing at the target.
 Make sure that you understand how all controls work before you attempt to load the firearm.
 Keep the muzzle pointed in a safe direction and your finger off the trigger when operating the safety.
 Malfunctions which may cause a gun to fire when safety is engaged or disengaged are rare but can happen.
 Even if an accidental firing should occur, nobody will be hurt if you follow this rule.
 You must follow this rule.